wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.2.2 - 2015/06/04 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Fix - Update dynamic stylesheet url in uploads folder to the format <code>//domain.com/</code> so it's always is correct when loaded as http or https

 = 1.2.1 - 2015/05/18 =
 * Tweak - Change Slider Skins Control and Pager setting default to OFF
 * Tweak - Control and pager CSS only loads from the footer when those settings are switched ON